An Overview of RsNLME

 dataset by plotting drug concentration vs. time.
 Before calling our

-code, we’ll convert the Subject
+ggplot2 code, we’ll convert the Subject column

-to factor
+to factor using mutate() from the

-package, which will ensure the colors of the
+dplyr package, which will ensure the colors of the

-lines in our plot correctly display.
+Subject lines in our plot correctly display.

 library(dplyr)